fjall-rs/fjall/fjall/README.md

 - a standalone server
 - a relational database
-- a wide-column database - it has no notion of columns
+- a wide-column database: it has no notion of columns

+This crates exports a `Keyspace`, which is a single logical database, which is split into `partitions` (a.k.a. column families).
+Each partition is logically a single LSM-tree; however, write operations across partitions are atomic as they are persisted in a single database-level journal, which will be recovered after a crash.

+Please not, keys and values are limited to 2^16 bytes.
+As is normal with any kind of storage engine, larger keys and values have a bigger performance impact.

+For the underlying LSM-tree implementation, see: <https://crates.io/crates/lsm-tree>.

 ## Basic usage